omniprime/100-days-of-code/log.md

 **Today's Progress**: Not much in the way of progress today.
 A couple of jQuery tutorial videos and setting up my testing site.

 **Thoughts:**  Not a good focusing day.
 Did some more video tutorials and had some good understanding.
 I just need to make some use of them in the near future.
 Having some trouble focusing today.
 Feeling very drained.
 Have a ton on my plate tomorrow, so I may have to skip it.

+### Day 66: March 12th, 2017

+**Today's Progress**: Made some progress on submitting forms to only javascript instead of a file and was able to get the array for 10 search results from Wikipedia.

+**Thoughts:**  Not 100% happy with my progress today.
+I was able to get the array of info from wikipedia, but did not test anything with it.
+I spent a lot longer than I should have figuring out the simply way to get form data without submitting it to another file.
+I might dive back in later today to see about making some further progress on it and trim up my code a bit.